How-to Set Proper TurboSwing® Height

 Setting Proper Height

 The key to a properly positioned TurboSwing® is through the grooved locking nut.
 Being confident that your TurboSwing® is as high as possible takes a bit of trial and error.
 Start with the grooved locking nut in the highest position.

-After you install the TurboSwing® in the highest position, make sure you the EZ Pulley™ does not hit the tow bar at all.
+After you install the TurboSwing® in the highest position, make sure the EZ Pulley™ does not hit the tow bar at all.
 Test this by trimming the motor from left to right.
 If there is complete clearance, then you can keep the locking nut in the highest postion.
 Any interference between the EZ Pulley™ and the motor means the grooved locking nut needs to be readjusted.
 The TurboSwing® too close to the motor can cause the EZ Pulley™ to hit against the motor’s cowling when the boat slows down.
 Continue to adjust the grooved locking nut until this clearance is accomplished and always make sure the teeth on the grooved locking nut are lined up perfectly.
 Unaligned teeth will grind, causing your TurboSwing® to drop and not function properly.

 Note: This installation practice is for the standard mount.
 All reversed mount installations will be done the opposite of the aforementioned steps.
 The locking nut will need to be in the lowest possible position to get the tow bar at the optimum height.
 The teeth must be lined up and the EZ Pulley™ cannot hit the motor in any way.